bankless-academy/bankless-academy/public/lesson/decentralized-exchanges.md

 Before you interact with a dApp, there are some best practices you should follow to keep your funds safe:

-👩‍💻 Always verify the link to a dApp with the official project Twitter (gold check mark) or a trusted third party, and bookmark it once you’ve validated it.
+👩‍💻 Always verify the link to a dApp by checking the official project Twitter (gold check mark) or a trusted third party, and bookmark it once you’ve validated it.
 A variety of DeFi scams begin with a fake link — even on popular search engines.

 🔓 We will be prompted to grant on-chain `token allowances` to a smart contract to give it access to specific tokens in our wallet.
 You should limit these allowances to your trade amount to prevent interaction with additional funds.

-♟️ Avoid interacting with dApps on your HODL wallet, it’s better to use a separate wallet dedicated to dApp usage — just in case anything goes wrong.
+♟️ Avoid interacting with dApps on your HODL wallet.
+It’s better to use a separate wallet dedicated to dApps in case anything goes wrong.
 Check out our [Web3 Security lesson](https://app.banklessacademy.com/lessons/web3-security) for more information on wallet strategies, and how to stay safe in Web3.

 Now you’re ready to interact with a Decentralized Exchange!